conner-mcnicholas/SevereWeatherDB/Step9/README.md

 &emsp;&emsp;(see: AZURE_resources/README.md)<br>

+&emsp;&emsp;-The success up to this stage makes it reasonable to finally load all files &emsp;&emsp;&emsp;&emsp;-From earliest records in 1950-Present (previously had only loaded files for years > 2000)

 &emsp;&emsp;-Deployed all logic within 3 pipelines in Azure Data Factory and scheduled triggers:<br>
 &emsp;&emsp;&emsp;1) Initial Load: <br>
 &emsp;&emsp;&emsp;(data extract logic captured in scripts/initial_files_to_blob.py)<br>